Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Head of Public Policy at Open Data Institute

-Dr Mahlet (Milly) Zimeta is the Head of Public Policy at the Open Data Institute, focusing on building an open, trustworthy data ecosystem.
-She has a background in data governance and policy.
+Dr Mahlet (Milly) Zimeta is Head of Public Policy at the Open Data Institute, focusing on data governance, data science skills, and privacy-enhancing technologies.
+She has previously worked at the Royal Society and the Alan Turing Institute.

 Dr Michael Veale